MicrosoftDocs/windows-dev-docs/windows-apps-src/design/motion/page-transitions.md

 Page transitions are animations that play when users navigate between pages in an app, providing feedback as the relationship between pages.
 Page transitions help users understand if they are at the top of a navigation hierarchy, moving between sibling pages, or navigating deeper into the page hierarchy.

-Two different animations are provided for navigation between pages in an app, *page refresh* and *drill*, and are represented by subclasses of [NavigationTransitionInfo](/uwp/api/windows.ui.xaml.media.animation.navigationtransitioninfo).
+Three different animations are provided for navigation between pages in an app, *page refresh*, *drill*, and *slide*.
+The animations are represented by subclasses of [NavigationTransitionInfo](/uwp/api/windows.ui.xaml.media.animation.navigationtransitioninfo).

 ## Page refresh